sg00dwin/origin-server/openshift-pep/private-openshift-pep-001.md

 --------
 Dunning is the process users enter when they neglect to pay their bill within a given grace period.
 The end of the dunning cycle from a billing perspective results in a user account being downgraded or canceled.
 There may also be other scenarios where a user downgrade requires the underlying system to bring the user's assets in line with the constraints of the downgraded plan.
 In either case when a downgrade is necessary the following needs to occur:

 If the user's assets are above the level the downgraded account allows:
-  1. The users gears are stopped and deactivated
+  1. The users applications are stopped and deactivated
-  1. After some configurable time period (TBD but think 6 months), the gears are destroyed.
+  1. After some configurable time period (TBD but think 6 months), the applications are destroyed.

 Motivation
 ----------